Hello everyone!

 dirceu). - Password: Create a strong password and write it down, as you will need it to access the VM.

-- Under "Public inbound ports rules", select "Allow selected ports" and choose "HTTP (80)", "HTTPS (443)", and "SSH (22)".
-The SSH port is necessary to access the VM via terminal.
+- Under "Inbound port rules", select "Allow selected ports" and choose "HTTP (80)", "HTTPS (443)", and "SSH (22)".
+The SSH port is necessary for us to access the VM via terminal.

-- Click on "Review + create" and, after validation, on "Create".
+- Click "Review + create" and, after validation, "Create".

 Configuring a static public IP